-Condition: Chronic Plaque-type Psoriasis | Phase: Phase 1/Phase 2 | Age Limit: 18 Years
+Condition: Psoriasis | Phase: Phase 2 | Minimum Age: 18 Years

-Condition: Psoriasis | Phase: Phase 4 | Age Limit: 18 Years
+Condition: Chronic Plaque Psoriasis | Phase: Phase 2 | Minimum Age: 18 Years

-Condition: Type 1 Diabetes Mellitus | Phase: N/A | Age Limit: 8 Years
+Condition: Moderate-to-severe Psoriasis | Phase: N/A | Minimum Age: 18 Years

-Condition: Psoriasis | Phase: Phase 3 | Age Limit: 18 Years
+Condition: Plaque Psoriasis | Phase: Phase 3 | Minimum Age: 12 Years